backuity/matchete/README.md

 List(2,4,6,8) must forAll(be_<(10) and be("an even number") { case n if n % 2 == 0 => })
 List(2,1) must containElements(1,2)

+// Contain Exactly
+//
+// make sure each element in the collection is matched by a matcher
+// AND each matcher matches an element
+//
+// Note that a matcher might match multiple elements:
+//
 Set(1,2) must containExactly(
   an("even number") { case n if n % 2 == 0 => },
   be_<(3))